permitta/permitta/README.md

 ### As a system administrator
 #### Stretch
 * Classifications herein can be pushed to downstream platforms (OMD)
-* Classifications can be accessed programatically (API / DB view schema)
+* Classifications can be accessed programmatically (API / DB view schema)

 ### As a CDO
 * I have confidence that data owners have full control